 If you’re told to wait and watch, again the key is to be proactive:

 - Get your child checked every three months.

 - Seek a second opinion if you feel you want one.

 - Start exploring early intervention options in your area.

 For more information on ASD and early intervention options, you could attend a free Early Days workshop in your area.
 Another option is contacting your state autism association.

-Reactions to an ASD diagnosis
+Video Reactions to an autism spectrum disorder diagnosis

 If your child is diagnosed with autism spectrum disorder (ASD), you might go through many feelings and reactions.